Matt-McNichols/ai3202/Assignment5/readme.md

 ---
 Assignment 5

-as you make e smaller, the utilitie scores change but their differences become very small.
-I was not able to fi
+As you make e smaller, the utility scores change but their differences become very small.
+As you make the e larger, the utility scores change dramatically and if you make e large enough, there will not be a clear path from start node to end node.